Josh Lowe Player Props: Rays vs. Yankees

 Josh Lowe At The Plate

-- Lowe is batting .326 with seven doubles, six home runs and eight walks.
+- Lowe has seven doubles, seven home runs and nine walks while hitting .309.

-- In 54.2% of his games this season, Lowe has picked up at least one RBI.
-In five of those games (20.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 48.3% of his games this year, Lowe has had at least one RBI.
+He's picked up more than one in 17.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.